 Live TV

-Live TV is best for watching news updates, local weather, talk shows, live sports, and performances.
+Live TV is ideal for streaming news updates, local weather, talk shows, live sports, and performances.
 Examples of live TV IPTV providers include CBS Sports HQ, Hulu + Live TV, and Sling TV.

 Video On Demand (VOD)

-Video on demand is an IPTV format that lets you stream pre-recorded content at your convenience.
-These pre-recorded media include movies, TV shows, and documentaries.
-You have complete control of your streaming because you can play, seek, pause, and continue from where you left watching a video.
+Video on demand lets you stream pre-recorded content at your convenience, including movies, TV shows, and documentaries.
+Unlike Live TV, you have complete control of your streaming, and you can play, pause, rewind, and resume watching anytime.

 Examples of VOD IPTV services include Tubi and Pluto TV.